oaknational/dfe-curriculum-ontology/docs/proposed-change-to-resolve-conflicting-role-of-subject-class.md

 **Create a clean separation:**

 1. **Subject** (Programme Structure)
-   - Phase → KeyStage → YearGroup → **Subject** → SubSubject → Scheme
+   - **Subject** → SubSubject → Scheme
    - Focus: "What is taught and when?"
-   - Properties: programme structure relationships
+   - Properties: programme structure relationships (partOf, isPartOf)

 2. **Discipline** (Knowledge Taxonomy)
-   - ConceptScheme → **Discipline** → Strand → SubStrand → ContentDescriptor
+   - **Discipline** → Strand → SubStrand → ContentDescriptor
-   - Focus: "How is knowledge organized?"
+   - Focus: "How is knowledge organised?"
    - Properties: SKOS relationships (broader, narrower, related)

 3. **Bridge Relationship**
    - New property: `curric:hasDiscipline` / `curric:isDisciplineOf`
-   - Currently 1:1 mapping (e.g., `subject-science` → `discipline-science`)
+   - This would be a 1:1 mapping (e.g., `subject-science` → `discipline-science`)
-   - Future-proof for potential restructuring
+   - This cardinality could be relaxed in the future to enable re-structuring of the knowledge taxonomy

+4. **DfE's Impact:**
+- No functional change because of the 1:1 mapping
+- No impact on authoring process or data requirements
+- No additional entities (just separated)

 ### Implementation Approach